StephanHav/Coding-Exercises/exercise1/README.md

 ## Testing the Code

 The file `test.py` contains a series of tests for the `find_duplicates()` function, implemented using the `unittest` module from Python's standard library.
-The tests cover a variety of scenarios, including lists with no duplicates, lists with all duplicates, lists with mixed data types, and large lists.
+The tests cover a variety of scenarios.

 To run the tests, use the following command from the root directory of this repository: